“A rustic B&B in an enchanting riverside setting between Lake Garda and Verona - ideal for nature lovers and romantics”

 Pietro will ask you about breakfast preferences when you arrive, and will then tailor a morning feast to your tastes - if you want poached eggs and toast, then poached eggs and toast you will get.
 We tucked into creamy Monte Veronese cheese, pastries from the local bakery (including yummy wholemeal croissants) and juicy grapes the size of plums, along with pots of homemade jam, cafetières of coffee and a jug of freshly squeezed blood-orange juice.
 But the highlight of it all was the beautiful setting, on individual tables dotted under the willows (if the weather turns, things move under the cover of the gazebo).

 No other meals are served at the B&B, but guests are often treated to complimentary aperitifs as the sky and river slowly turn pink.
 And eating out is no problem in a region renowned for its Slow Food and local produce.
 Pietro and Mattea can suggest plenty of tried and tested restaurants, including relaxed waterside osterias in Borghetto (a 10-minute stroll away), fish-focused places near Lake Garda and upmarket trattorias in Verona.
-We headed to the friendly, family-run Ristorante Alla Borsa in the centre of Valeggio sul Mincio and munched our way through enormous bowls of the town’s famed tortellini, together with delicate swordfish carpaccio, creamy ricotta drenched in a bitter chocolate sauce, and pears stewed in local Valpolicella wine.
+We headed to the friendly, family-run Ristorante Alla Borsa, in the centre of Valeggio sul Mincio, and munched our way through enormous bowls of the town’s famed tortellini stuffed with sweet pumpkin and amaretto.

 If you want to splash out, taxis can be arranged to some of the grandes dames of Venetian cuisine.
 Perhaps the grandest of them all is the triple Michelin-starred Ristorante dal Pescatore near Mantua, which has been run by the Santorini family since 1926 and which serves, in the words of Pietro, “the best of everything”.